 - Do you use your kitchen Mixer or a Junk Mixer?
 I like to keep a junk mixer on hand, but since the motor burned out I used my very nice kitchen mixer.
 It's quite safe to use as long as you wash your dishes thoroughly when you're done.
 After all, you are using this detergent to clean your clothes and your dishcloths that you'll be washing and drying the dishes with, aren't you?!

 - Does the mixture separate?
-No, unlike the Super Laundry Sauce recipe, this mixture should not separate as it contains very little water.
+No, unlike the Super Laundry Sauce

 - Should I use hot or cold water when washing my clothing?
 YES. (haha, what I mean is, use whatever you prefer, it dissolves fine in both.